 Urinary function—Under normal circumstances, the urinary sphincters (bands of muscle at the base of the bladder and at the base of the prostate) remain tightly shut, preventing urine that’s stored in the bladder from leaking out.
 During urination, the sphincters are relaxed and the urine flows from the bladder through the urethra and out of the body.

 During prostatectomy—the surgical removal of the prostate—the bladder is pulled downward and connected to the urethra at the point where the prostate once sat.
-If the sphincter at the base of the bladder is damaged during this process, or if it’s damaged during radiation therapy, some degree of urinary incontinence or leakage may occur.
+If the sphincter at the base of the bladder is damaged during this process, if it’s damaged during radiation therapy, or if scarring develops that prevents the sphincter from closing, some degree of urinary incontinence or leakage may occur.

 Bowel function—Solid waste that’s filtered out of the body moves slowly down the intestines, and, under normal circumstances, the resultant stool is excreted through the anus following conscious relaxation of the anal sphincter.
 Damage to the rectum caused by radiation, or more rarely, by surgery, can result in bowel problems, including rectal bleeding, diarrhea, or urgency.